 Among many points raised in the petition, the landowners asked Barrick Gold to pay for their resettlement, and to stop fencing off their territory and halt any new expansion projects.

-The eviction was going to be carried out in September, however, according Sakura Saunders, the editor of Damian Baker says the September deadline was extended another 30 days, “to late October when local residents plan a peaceful sit in.”
+In another report, Damian Baker says the September deadline was extended another 30 days, “to late October when local residents plan a peaceful sit in.”
 Baker adds that many people hold fears over “how police and security will react if the sit in does eventuate.”

 For updates and more information on Barrick gold in Papua New Guinea, see Protestbarrick.net.